-Health Canada, Environment Canada and CBSA requests are normally e-mailed to the Customs Broker and sometimes the importer to request additional information or documentation.
+Requests from Health Canada, Environment Canada and the CBSA for additional information or documentation are normally emailed to the customs broker, and sometimes the importer.

-The GOC contacts Livingston through our Canadian Regulatory Affairs Department to ensure procedural compliance with all requests.
-Regulatory Affairs engages the importer’s Service Coordinator to send a request to the importer to inform the importer of the request, and in the case of SIMA, authorization to exchange information directly with CBSA.
+The CBSA contacts Livingston through our Canadian Regulatory Affairs Department to ensure procedural compliance with all requests.
+Regulatory Affairs engages the importer’s Service Coordinator to inform the importer of the request, and in the case of SIMA, obtain authorization to exchange information directly with CBSA.
 Importers are also given the option to deal directly with the officer and submit all information on their own.

 Requests are normally due within ten business days, but some have been due in as few as three days.